leo-arch/clifm/README.md

 OpenSUSE \
 Ubuntu

+For Archlinux users, the last released (stable) version is avaialble on the [AUR](https://aur.archlinux.org/packages/clifm).

 ## Compiling and Installing CliFM

-If you prefer to compile the package yourself (it should take less than a minute), or if there is no binary package available for your distribution, follow these steps.
+If you prefer to compile the package yourself (it should take less than a minute), or if you want to try the latest version, or if there is no binary package available for your distribution, follow these steps.

 ### Dependencies